argoproj/argo-workflows/examples/README.md

 The above workflow spec prints three different flavors of "hello".
 The `hello-hello-hello` template consists of three `steps`.
 The first step named `hello1` will be run in sequence whereas the next two steps named `hello2a` and `hello2b` will be run in parallel with each other.
-Using the argo cli command, we can graphically display the execution history of this workflow spec, which shows that the steps named `hello2a` and `hello2b` ran in parallel with each other.
+Using the argo CLI command, we can graphically display the execution history of this workflow spec, which shows that the steps named `hello2a` and `hello2b` ran in parallel with each other.
 ```
 STEP                                     PODNAME
  ✔ arguments-parameters-rbm92